Packing Before Your Move: Everything You Need in Your Packing Survival Kit

 You ALWAYS find a need for scissors.
 Your first order of scissoring business will definitely be cutting duct tape, but we promise you’ll find plenty of other things that need cutting as well.

 What on earth will you need measuring tape for?
 Actually, lots of things.
 You will need to measure doorways and landings and the length or width of your furniture.
-By figuring out if you’ll need to take doors off of hinges in order to move that grand piano, or other large furniture piece, you’ll help save yourself from any surprises and time-wasters on your moving day.
+By figuring out if you’ll need to take doors off of hinges in order to move that grand piano or another large furniture piece, you’ll help save yourself from any surprises and time-wasters on your moving day.
 Plan and measure as you pack!

 Pen and Notepad: